Country of origin: cambodia

 [r] In Cambodia, we have always lived in Cambodia.

-[i] Your parents before were there too…
+[i] Your parents were there before you…

 [r] They were all in Phnom Penh.

-[i] They were born in Cambodia?
+[i] Were they born in Cambodia?

 [i] And your… How many brothers and sisters do you have?